Is it really possible to get a parallax background image on mobile with Divi?

-Precisely, without the code (seen in chapter 4) that allows you to make the parallax effect compatible on mobile with Divi, you are almost obliged to develop two versions of the site: one for computer screens (desktop) and one for mobiles and tablets.
+In fact, without the code (seen in Chapter 4) that allows the parallax effect to be compatible with Divi on mobile, you are almost obliged to develop two versions of the site: one for computer screens (desktop) and one for mobiles and tablets.

-So basically, without this code, you get to enjoy the design on the computer version and get frustrated on the mobile version...
-Is that how you felt before inserting the Ed Solman code?
+So basically, without this code, you're happy with the design on the computer version and frustrated with the mobile version...
+Is that how you felt before you inserted the Ed Solman code?

 In fact, this is certainly what the developers of the Restaurant Le Mugs website (previous video) were forced to do: a desktop version and then a mobile version developed on a different URL...
-Check out these two videos captured on mobile:
+Watch these two videos captured on mobile:

 The desktop version visited on mobile shows that the theme is not responsive.
 However, the parallax effect works well... but half of the content is cropped.
-Too bad!
+A pity!

 Let's see the mobile optimized version, without parallax effect: